-Acceptance Test Plan.
-A test plan used by testers to evaluated if a software is acceptable for general release.
+An Acceptance Test Plan is used by testers to determine if a software is acceptable for general release.

 Request for Proposal (RFP)

-Request for Proposal (RFP) is a formal method MnCCC (and many of our members use) to evaluate the market to make the best decision possible when selected a software, hardware, service, or other purchase.
+Request for Proposal (RFP) is a formal method MnCCC and its members use to evaluate the market to make the best decision possible before selecting a software, hardware, service, or other purchase.

 Request for Information (RFI)

-Request for Information (RFI) is a form method MnCCC (and many of our members use) to collect information about the market to determine whether or not to proceed with an RFP for software, hardware, service, or other purchase.
+Request for Information (RFI) is a form method MnCCC and its members use to collect information about the market to determine whether or not to proceed with an RFP for software, hardware, service, or other purchase.

 Vendor Contract Guidelines

-MnCCC's document to provide information to our business partners and members as to language to be included in contracts.
+MnCCC's document to provide information to our business partners and members as to what language is to be included in contracts.
 Posted on our website in a pdf format under our Resource Center, it is also available in word format by request.
-Resource Center: http://wwq.mnccc.org/about/resource-center
+Resource Center: http://mnccc.org/resource-center/

 Truth in Taxation (TNT)